jhpyle/docassemble/demo.md

 * The code is not entirely self-explanatory, but for computer code, it is pretty close to plain English.
-* Note that complicated processes, such as asking a series of questions that gather the names of the user's children, can be specified in just a few lines of code.
+* Note that complicated processes, such as asking a series of questions that gather the names of the children of the parties involved in the case, can be specified in just a few lines of code.
 * The questions and logic are not specified in any particular order.
-  If docassemble needs to get the value of a variable, it knows where to find it.
-This makes things easier for the author, who can organize the information however he or she wants.
+  If **docassemble** needs to get the value of a variable, it knows where to find it.
+This makes things easier for the author, who can organize the questions however he or she wants.
 Moreover, the author can represent the underlying legal logic in modular, bite-size pieces.
-The logic does not have to be placed into a specific structure in an interview or a document.
-The bits of logic can be packaged and reused in a variety of contexts.
+A question or a bit of logic that an author writes for one interview can be packaged and reused in other interviews.

 {% highlight yaml %}
 metadata: